Last updated on August 30, 2020

 Why Occupy Wall Street Failed

 If Occupy Wall Street had focused on the lack of regulation that led to the financial crisis, the lack of accountability among regulators, the nonexistent criminal charges and the billions of taxpayer dollars used in bailouts, the movement could have been relevant.

-Did you know the housing crisis was the result of a government policy called the Community Reinvestment Act?
+I assume you know the catalyst for the crash for the crash in the housing market, but did you know the housing crash was the result of a government policy called the Community Reinvestment Act?

 The policy, which gained popularity in the 1990’s, requires banks to lend to risky borrowers.
-To pursued banks to do this, the government guaranteed all conforming mortgages issued to low credit Americans.
-Meaning, banks knowingly and repeatedly sold mortgages to customers who couldn’t afford them because the government mandated it and guaranteed the mortgages so the bank wouldn’t lose money.
+They persuaded banks to do this by guaranteeing all conforming mortgages issued to low credit Americans.
+Unsurprisingly, this resulted in banks knowingly and repeatedly selling mortgages to customers who couldn’t afford them.
+After all, it was a government mandate!

 Is anyone surprised this end in disaster?